JeremySparkman/react-todo/README.md

 ## Requirements for the App

-Thank you for checking out my code.
+Thank you for checking out my code.<br>
 This project started as a quick code challenge where I had 3 days to complete the following:

 • The user must be able to enter a new, active task<br>